Probate Q&A Series

 • “Fiduciary duty” means the trustee must act loyally, prudently, and impartially.

-• Beneficiaries must file in Superior Court and serve proper notice.
+• Beneficiaries must file with the clerk of superior court and serve proper notice.

 • The court decides based on trust terms, trustee conduct, and beneficiary interests.